NUS-CG3207/lab-manuals/lab4/pipeline.md

 ## Increasing the clock speed

-Now that you have pipelined your processor, you should be able to run it without any clock division, at the full 100 MHz.
+Now that you have pipelined your processor, you might be able to run it without any clock division, at the full 100 MHz, especially .
 Change `CLK_DIV_BITS` to test if this is the case.

-If you are feeling adventurous, explore using Vivado's Clocking Wizard to increase the clock speed even further using Phase Locked Loops (PLLs).
-This is not a requirement, and you can explore this option by yourself.
+However, note that even with the standard 5-stage pipeline, 100 MHz may not always be achievable, especially if your memory size is big.
+Up to ~430 MHz is possible though unlikely with a 5-stage pipeline.
+To increase clock beyond 100 MHz, you will need to make use of the FPGA built-in clocking resource called MMCM (which used phase locked loops).
+This can be configured using a clocking wizard.

+Tip for faster clock speeds:
+Identify the bottleneck by looking at that timing report.
+* Use smaller memories.
+* For larger memories, use block ram templates, and allow at least 2 clock edges, and maybe even 3 for a read.
+This of course is a major design change as the pipeline is no longer 5 stage
+* Use a hierarchy of memories.
+* If the bottleneck is the execute stage, try to make it shorter by moving the PC logic to M stage.